sourcecred/docs/docs/beta/our-calls.md

 ## Play Time

-**What:** Play Time is a space for Creddies to connect through movement and silliness.
+**What:** Play Time is a space for community members to connect through movement and silliness.
 It is collaborative, spacious and accepting.
 We spend so much time sitting in front if a screen, so let's get into our bodies!
 Sometimes we'll pretend to be animals; sometimes we'll do deep breathing exercises -- it all depends on what you need.
 Come on in and nourish your body and heart.

 **Perfect for** anyone who wants to authentically participate.